vacp2p/vac.dev/_posts/2020-11-10-waku-v2-ethereum-messaging.md

 Right now, all protocols, with the exception of bridge, are in draft mode, meaning they have been implemented but are not yet being relied upon in production.

-You can read more about the breakdown in this update here: https://vac.dev/waku-v2-update though some progress has been made since then, as well was in the main Waku v2 spec https://specs.vac.dev/specs/waku/v2/waku-v2.html
+You can read more about the breakdown in this [update](https://vac.dev/waku-v2-update) though some progress has been made since then, as well was in the [main Waku v2 spec](https://specs.vac.dev/specs/waku/v2/waku-v2.html).

 ## 5. Waku v2 - Upcoming